Meet young Israeli & Palestinian activists.

 ❖ August 8 ❖ August 15 ❖ August 22

-❖ August 29: Bonus Session (for participants who register for full Symposium)
+❖ August 29: Bonus Session (for participants who registered for full Symposium)

-Pre-Symposium Film: All attendees who register prior to July 5 will receive a link to watch a pre-Symposium film about the Israeli-Palestinian struggle: The Tinderbox, soon to be released.
-This sneak preview film will be available Monday, July 5 – Saturday, July 10 to view at leisure and there will be an interview/Q&A with the director, Gillian Mosely, and moderator Isaac Zablocki (Director of the Other Israel Film Festival at the Marlene Meyerson JCC Manhattan) on Thursday, July 8, at 12:30pm ET.
+Pre-Symposium Film: All attendees who register prior to July 5 received a link to watch a pre-Symposium film about the Israeli-Palestinian struggle: The Tinderbox, soon to be released.
+This sneak preview film was exclusively available Monday, July 5 – Saturday, July 10 to view at leisure and there was also an interview/Q&A with the director, Gillian Mosely, and moderator Isaac Zablocki (Director of the Other Israel Film Festival at the Marlene Meyerson JCC Manhattan) on Thursday, July 8, at 12:30pm ET.

-To allow for substantive discussion, each session will be limited to 50 participants and will be divided as follows:
+To allow for substantive discussion, each session was limited to 50 participants and was divided as follows:

 - 45-minute presentations by the invited guest speakers